sunnyfloyd/master-notes/javascript/angular.md

 ## Routing

+- Remember that Angular will be served by the actual server hosting an Angular application.
+Because of this it needs to be configured in a way that when non-existing resource is requested it will load `index.html` so that Angular will handle route itself.

 - Routing is done by defining URL paths to desired components inside AppModule with router module included in the imports:

 ```ts